Enclave (video game): Reception

 According to GameRankings, the game received the average score of 75.04% for the PC and 70.78% for the Xbox version.
+According to Metacritic, the PC version received 71% and the Xbox version received 66%.

 In October 2013, Enclave was re-released on Steam and as of January 2017 has sold approximately 1.5 million copies through the Steam marketplace.

-Cancelled Sequel
+Cancelled sequel

-In March 2003, Starbreeze announced Enclave II has been in development for Xbox, PlayStation 2, and Microsoft Wndows.
-The game was supposed to feature a new fighting system and full motion capture, with single player and both cooperative and competitive multiplayer modes planned.
+In March 2003, Starbreeze announced that Enclave II was in development for Xbox, PlayStation 2, GameCube, and Microsoft Windows.
+It was supposed to feature a new fighting system and full motion capture, with single-player and both cooperative and competitive multiplayer modes planned.
 The player character was Erlendur, a young Ancestor sorcerer apprentice, and his quest was to reach Enclave before the evil sorceress Callia does.
-It was canceled before 1 year.
-However, the features were then axed and the game was canceled when Starbreeze got into legal troubles with Swing!
+However, the features were axed and the game was canceled when Starbreeze got into legal troubles with Swing!
 Entertainment.
+The game was reworked into Knights of the Temple a few months after the announcement.